leonjza/frida-boot/course/2-chapter-2/arguments.md

 Modifying argument values is just as simple as printing them!
 All you need to do is assign them.
 Given that we are working with the first argument, let's update the sleep to only one second.
 We can do that by saying `args[0] = ptr("0x1")`.
 That's really it.

+With `Interceptor.attach()`, the code in our `onEnter` callback is called _before_ the real function is called.
+This is why we can modify the argument's to affect how the real target function behaves.

 ```javascript
 var sleep = Module.getExportByName(null, "sleep");